Scenario Reduction for Distributionally Robust Optimization: Computational Experiments

 The number of scenarios is varied in increments of 5, ranging from 5 to 50, while the number of clusters is set to 1, 2, or 5 (the case of reducing from 5 to 5 scenarios is omitted).
 Thus, each instance is characterized by a unique combination of a MIPLIB instance, the number of scenarios, the number of reduced scenarios, and the value of \(s_{inc}\), which can be \(0.5\), \(0.75\), or \(0.9\).
 Each such combination is solved for 10 different random initializations (seeds).

-To evaluate the performance of our scenario reduction and the \emph{k-means} approach, we select DRO instances based on \emph{app2-2} from the MIPLIB library, using the probability simplex as the ambiguity set, as this instance exhibits the largest approximation errors, while other instances yield comparable or better results.
-Figure~\ref{fig:af_srf_0} presents the mean approximation factor (AF) and the mean time factor (TF) as functions of the scenario reduction factor (SRF) for both scenario reduction methods.
+To evaluate the performance of the \emph{opt} and the \emph{k-means} approaches, we select DRO instances based on \emph{app2-2} from the MIPLIB library, using the probability simplex as the ambiguity set, as this instance exhibits the largest approximation errors, while other instances yield comparable or better results.
+Figure~\ref{fig:af_srf_0} presents the mean approximation factor (AF) and the mean time factor (TF) as functions of the scenario reduction factor (SRF) for scenario reduction with \emph{opt}.
 The mean is computed over all values of \(s_{inc}\) and averaged across all \(10\) random seeds.
 As expected, a higher scenario reduction factor, meaning a stronger reduction in the number of scenarios, leads to an increase in the approximation factor on average.
-For large scenario reduction factors such as \(50\), the approximation factor reaches approximately \(1.35\), indicating that reducing the number of scenarios results in a deterioration of up to \(35\%\) in the DRO objective function value compared to the original problem.
-Both reduction methods perform roughly equally well in this case.
-Since \emph{opt} minimizes the approximation guarantee~\eqref{new_MINLPa}, which is an upper bound for the approximation factor, \emph{k-means} can yield better realized approximation factors.
-The solution time required to solve the DRO problem decreases significantly for both scenario reduction methods as the reduction factor increases due to the smaller problem size.
-Both clustering approaches lead to a similar reduction in solution time.
-By balancing computational effort and accuracy, the solution time can be reduced by up to \(99.7\%\) for a scenario reduction factor of \(50\), while maintaining a relatively moderate approximation error.
+For large scenario reduction factors such as \(45\), the approximation factor reaches approximately \(1.22\), indicating that reducing the number of scenarios results in a deterioration of up to \(22\%\) in the DRO objective function value compared to the original problem. \emph{Opt} aims to find scenarios that minimize the approximation guarantee~\eqref{new_MINLPa}, which is an upper bound for the approximation factor.
+The solution time required to solve the DRO problem decreases significantly as the reduction factor increases due to the smaller problem size.
+By balancing computational effort and accuracy, the solution time can be reduced by up to \(99\%\) for a scenario reduction factor of \(50\), while maintaining a relatively moderate approximation error.
+Scenario reduction via \emph{$k$-means} leads to a similar reduction in solution time.